-This silent home movie offers a rare glimpse into Deaf social life in NSW between the 1930s and 1950s.
-It captures a beachside gathering organised by the Deaf Society of NSW, where children in swim caps play and occasionally chat in Auslan (Australian Sign Language).
+Shot circa 1945, this silent home movie records a seaside gathering organised by the Deaf Society of NSW.
+Children in swim caps splash at the shoreline, then pause to chat in Auslan (Australian Sign Language).

 The National Film and Sound Archive of Australia acknowledges Australia’s Aboriginal and Torres Strait Islander peoples as the Traditional Custodians of the land on which we work and live and gives respect to their Elders both past and present.